 An impairment review is performed at each reporting date or more frequently when an indication of impairment arises.
 When the recoverable amount is less than the carrying value, an impairment loss is recognised in profit or loss.
 DAC are also considered in the liability adequacy test for each reporting period.
 DAC are derecognised when the related contracts are either settled or disposed of.

-DAC as at 31 December 2019 amounted to €16,294,773 within the IFRS balance sheet.
+DAC as at 31 December 2020 amounted to €18,245,219 within the IFRS balance sheet.
+DAC are reported as nil in the Solvency II balance sheet.